kockie69/SquinkyVCV-main/docs/filter.md

 Stairway is "stereo".
 There are two independent channels.
 But they will be inactive (using no CPU) if they are not patched.

+When Stairway is bypassed the Left/Right Inputs will be directly connected to the left/right Outputs.

 There are extensive notes at the bottom of this page about how the filter actually works.

 ## Important notes